gaehlerm/SoftwareEngineering/README.md

 "Q: What did the Java code say to the C code?
 A: You’ve got no class." - HampusMa on devrant.com

 // Break up this chapter?
-It's quite long...
+It's quite long... even after breaking out the chapter on inheritance.

 Classes are undoubtedly one of the backbones of modern code.
 Unless you are one of the few functional programmers, chances are high that you use them every day.
 Therefore, it is time we have an in depth discussion about them.